GovTechSG/developer.gov.sg/collections/_communities/govbuy/freelance-content-writer.md

 - 1,200 – 1,500 words
 - Stylistically similar to NDI piece [link here](https://medium.com/ndi-sg/stack-x-webinar-national-digital-identity-stack-introduction-to-ndi-34b5dbed9565)
-- Turnaround for first full draft: 7 working days (5 working days + 2 working days for TMO’s review)
+- Turnaround for first full draft: 7 working days (5 working days + 2 working days for GovTech to review)

 ### Timeline

 - Two articles for publication on SGDP
-  - Publication-ready drafts in Word Doc to be submitted by 30 April 2021
+  - Publication-ready drafts in Word Doc to be submitted within 7 days from first kick-off meeting
 - Option for additional two articles for publication on SGDP
-  - Publication-ready drafts in Word Doc to be submitted by 17 May 2021 (negotiable)
+  - Publication-ready drafts in Word Doc to be submitted within 7 days from first kick-off meeting for each article

 ### Deliverables

 - Article 1: HealthCerts
   - Preparing for Safe Travel: Blockchain’s Opportunities and Challenges
   - From 31 Mar’s panel session with BAS, Steven Koh, Accredify, and Affinidi
+  - Output: Product whitepaper
+  - Sources: Video recording of a webinar, existing writeups/product details will be provided
 - Article 2: Community Engagement Journey (STACK, STACK-X)
+  - Output: Opinion editorial
+  - Sources: Interview to be conducted

 ### Skills required